-The memory map in Figure 4 shows a 32-byte page called the scratchpad and additional 32-byte pages called memory.
-The DS1992 contains pages 0 though 3 which make up the 1024-bit SRAM.
-The DS1993 and DS1994 contain pages 0 through 15 which make up the 4096-bit SRAM.
-The DS1994 also contains page 16 which has only 30 bytes that contain the timekeeping registers.
+The memory map in Figure 4 shows a 32-Byte page called the scratchpad, and additional 32-Byte pages called memory.
+The DS1994 contains 16 pages that make up the 4096-bit SRAM.
+The DS1994 also contains page 16, which has only 30 Bytes containing the timekeeping registers.

 The scratchpad is an additional page that acts as a buffer when writing to memory.
 Data is first written to the scratchpad where it can be read back.
-After the data has been verified, a copy scratchpad command will transfer the data to memory.
-This process insures data integrity when modifying the memory.
+After the data has been verified, a copy scratchpad command transfers the data to memory.
+This process ensures data integrity when modifying the memory.